simplex-chat/simplex-chat/simplex-messaging-implementation.md

 ### REST API endpoints

 Simplex messaging server MUST provide the API endpoints for the recipient and for the sender.
 The list of endpoints below is exhaustive and servers MUST NOT implement any other endpoints.
-The actual API URI schemes can differ between implementations from the below examples, and even from deployment to deployment, based on server configuration.
+The actual API URI schemes can differ between implementations from the below examples, and between deployments, based on server configuration.

-URI scheme provides an additional layer of security to access the connection for both the sender and the recipient, and allows to implement and deploy private and commercial simplex messaging servers.
+URI scheme provides an additional layer of security to access the connection for both the sender and the recipient, and allows to implement and deploy private simplex messaging servers.

-`messages` path segment in all endpoints to retrieve, delete and send messages is REQUIRED and MUST NOT be changed by any implementation or deployment.
+`/messages` path segment is REQUIRED in all endpoints to retrieve, delete and send messages and MUST NOT be changed by any implementation or deployment.

 Endpoints for the recipient:
 - [Create connection](#create-connection): POST `create URI` (e.g. `https://example.com/connection`)
-- [Secure connection](#update-connection): PUT `<RU>` (e.g. `https://example.com/connection/aZ9f`)
+- [Secure connection](#secure-connection): PUT `<RU>` (e.g. `https://example.com/connection/aZ9f`)
 - [Delete connection](#delete-connection): DELETE `<RU>` (e.g. `https://example.com/connection/aZ9f`)
-- [Retrieve messages](#retrieve-messages): GET `<RU>/messages` (e.g. `https://example.com/connection/aZ9f/messages`)
+- [Retrieve messages](#retrieve-messages): GET `<RU>/messages[?fromMessageId=<messageId>]` (e.g. `https://example.com/connection/aZ9f/messages`)
-- [Retrieve message](#retrieve-message): GET `<RU>/messages/<message_id>` (e.g. `https://example.com/connection/aZ9f/messages/1234`)
+- [Retrieve message](#retrieve-message): GET `<RU>/messages/<messageId>` (e.g. `https://example.com/connection/aZ9f/messages/1234`)
-- [Delete messages](#delete-messages): DELETE `<RU>/messages` (e.g. `https://example.com/connection/aZ9f/messages`)
-- [Delete message](#delete-message): DELETE `<RU>/messages/<message_id>` (e.g. `https://example.com/connection/aZ9f/messages/1234`)
+- [Delete message](#delete-message): DELETE `<RU>/messages/<messageId>` (e.g. `https://example.com/connection/aZ9f/messages/1234`)

 Endpoints for the sender:
-- [Send messages](#send-messages): POST `<SU>/messages` (e.g. `https://example.com/connection/bY1h/messages`)
+- [Send message](#send-message): POST `<SU>/messages` (e.g. `https://example.com/connection/bY1h/messages`)

-__Please note__: the server MUST NOT allow the sender to delete of modify the messages after they are sent.
+__Please note__: the server MUST NOT allow the sender to delete of modify the messages after they are sent via any endpoints or any other means.

 ### REST API endpoints for the connection recipients